 Dining plans are not available during the summer, but students can apply value to their Campus Express account.

 Campus Dining has created a comprehensive program of information, resources and support tools.
 Our comprehensive online nutrition calculator list ingredients, nutrition facts, food allergy support information, and much more.

 If a student has a medically documented dietary restriction that prevents him or her from making full use of the Campus Dining program, he or she should contact Campus Dining.
 We will work with the student to outline the many food options available in the dining plan venues and help him or her make the best possible use of his or her dining plan when living on campus.
 Please note: after reviewing the Campus Dining program and food options, a student needs to determine whether his or her dietary needs can be met before submitting the initial payment registration for the Housing and Dining License.
 For more information, call (805) 756-5939 or email [email protected] for further assistance.

 Campus Dining offers many nutrition support resources.
-Click here to get started.
-Please contact Campus Dining at (805) 756-5939 or at firstname.lastname@example.org for further assistance.
+Our registered dietitian is available to work directly with students.
+Please contact Campus Dining at (805) 756-5939 or at [email protected] for further assistance.

 Contact Campus Dining at (805) 756-5939 or e-mail [email protected] for further assistance.
 Please note: after reviewing the Campus Dining program and food options, a student needs to determine whether his or her dietary needs can be met before submitting the initial payment registration for the Housing and Dining License.

 Students log into their Cal Poly portal and access the payment information through the Money Matters tab.
 Click here to view the dining plan payment schedule and methods.